UMP 75x24 [M8+M10] GW F200 Lina / N38 - search holder

 - Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-- Health risk associated with microscopic parts of magnets are risky, in case of ingestion, which is crucial in the context of children's health.
-Additionally, tiny parts of these devices have the potential to hinder the diagnostic process after entering the body.
+- Possible danger associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which is crucial in the aspect of protecting young children.
+Additionally, small elements of these products can complicate diagnosis after entering the body.

 Precautions